How can I get financial help if I have a Universal Credit sanction?

 Each application for Universal Credit will be assessed on an individual basis.
 To be eligible for a hardship loan, you must meet all of the following criteria:

-- You must be able to prove that you have made an effort to stop spending money on non-essential items.
+- You must be able to prove that you need the support

 How to apply for a hardship payment

-To apply for a hardship payment, you need to contact the Universal Credit helpline.
+To apply for a hardship payment, you will need to contact the Universal Credit helpline, contact your work coach, or update your journal in your online account.
 If you're claiming Universal Credit as a couple, only one of you needs to apply.

 A hardship payment will only cover you until your next regular monthly Universal Credit payment.
 If you are still struggling to meet your basic needs the following month, you will need to make another application.